groutoutlook/minifyCpp/README.md

 Why minify C code?
 Unlike Javascrpt and HTML where the source code must be sent over the web, making code size actually important, source code size has no effect on C programs.
 After all, everything gets compiled down into the same bytecode.
-However, some UC professors have been known to offer EC assignments that ask their students to "golf" their code (use the minimum number of bytes possible to implement their program).
+However, some UC professors have been known to offer extra credit assignments that ask their students to "golf" their code (use the minimum number of bytes possible to implement their program).
 While this repository won't optimize your code by changing its structure, it will at least minify any existing code by removing any spaces and replacing repeated patterns with defines (when it's worth it).